MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 > [!TIP]
 > You can also use the settings UI to configure your settings if you are using [Windows Terminal Preview](https://aka.ms/terminal-preview).
 You can learn how to open the settings UI on the [Actions page](./customize-settings/actions.md#application-level-commands).

-## Set your WSL distribution to start in the home `~` directory when launched
+## Set your WSL distribution to start in the home `~` directory when launched in older versions of Windows Terminal

 By default, the `startingDirectory` of a profile is `%USERPROFILE%` (`C:\Users\<YourUsername>`).
 This is a Windows path.
-For WSL distributions, the file systems can now be directly referenced, as of Windows Terminal [version 1.11.2921.0](https://github.com/microsoft/terminal/releases/tag/v1.11.2921.0).
-You can use `/home/<Your Ubuntu Username>` to directly refer to your home folder.
+For WSL distributions running a new version of Windows Terminal, the file systems can enter `~` to set this home path.
+In older versions of Windows Terminal, you can use `/home/<Your Ubuntu Username>` to directly refer to your home folder.
 For example, the following setting will launch the "Ubuntu-20.04" distribution in its home file path:

 ```json
 {